|

 until World War I.

-Also, the Arc de Triomphe is a major landmark during the Tour de France, where the
+The Arc de Triomphe is a major landmark during the Tour de France, where the cyclists

-cyclists realise that they are nearing the finish of the race when it first comes into
+realise that they are nearing the finish of the race when it first comes into view, with

 which is probably why they look so happy at this point!